rickmakkee/jekyll-webpack-skeleton/README.md

 gem install bundler
 ```

-After installing Bundler run the following command to install all project specific Gems:
+After installing Bundler run the following command in the project root to install all project specific Gems:

 ```bash
 bundle install